Skip to content

 Taipei’s city gates are perfect “texture anchors”: you get a sense of the old walled city without needing a long ticketed visit.
 The magic happens when you connect them with a walk—suddenly you’re doing history as a real day, not a checklist.

 This guide is designed to be flexible: you can do the full loop, or you can do a half-loop and still feel like you got the point.
+The gates are close enough that even a relaxed pace covers them in a morning.

 The core loop (choose your pace)